joshuafairchild2/pizza/README.md

 * Clone this repository
 `git clone https://github.com/joshuafairchild1/pizza`

-* Navigate to "index.html" within the root directory and open it with your preferred web browser (Preferrably chrome :heart:)
+* Navigate to "index.html" within the root directory and open it with any modern web browser (Preferably chrome :heart:)

 #### Technologies Used
 * HTML